Liver cancer

 Common causes and risk factors include:

-• Fatty liver disease: Linked to poor diet, insulin resistance, or obesity.
+• Fatty liver disease: linked to poor diet, insulin resistance, or obesity.

-• Metabolic stress: Poor liver function from imbalanced cholesterol or elevated blood sugar.
+• Metabolic stress: poor liver function from imbalanced cholesterol or elevated blood sugar.

 How is liver cancer detected?